 It’s not unusual for a Scout backpacker to make several major purchases just before their first major backpacking trip.
 When confronted with the costs, and without the time to shop around, many neophyte backpackers (or parents) look for the cheapest equipment possible, rationalizing that they can upgrade in the future if necessary.
 However, with backpacking, lower cost usually means lesser quality and more weight.
 As a result, many Boy Scouts and Adult backpackers spend their second year trying to lower their pack weight so they can better enjoy the experience.

 Since the heaviest items are the most expensive, many Scout backpackers try to lighten their loads by counting ounces on smaller cheaper things in their pack or they try leaving extra clothing, food, and equipment at home.
 This is a nice idea but you can’t make a big weight difference with small sacrifices.
-The only way to significant lower your pack weight is to replace your backpack, tent/shelter, or sleeping system – often called the “Big Three of Backpacking.”
+The only way to significantly lower your pack weight is to replace your backpack, tent/shelter, or sleeping system – often called the “Big Three of Backpacking.”

 Your backpack is the foundation of your trail experience.
 They vary greatly in terms of design, support, fabric, color, and especially weight — yet many people spend almost no time in selecting the right pack for the wilderness experience they want to have.
 While 6-8 pound backpacks were the norm a few years ago, there are many great packs today that weigh far less.
 For example, Osprey specializes in light packs and offers several models that weigh under four pounds and the basic REI Flash series comes in even lower.
 There are even Ultralight packs that measure their weight in ounces not pounds.
 So weigh your backpack and see if this is the first place you can save a few pounds.